TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-25-how-to-deprecate-php-package-without-leaving-anyone-behind.md

 title: "How to Deprecate PHP Package Without Leaving Anyone Behind"
 perex: '''
     You create PHP open-source packages because you personally use them in your projects. <strong>And you take care of them.</strong>
     In time you change a job or switch a programming language and you don't have time to take care of them properly.
-Number of issues and PRs grows and <strong>package is slowly getting obsolete</strong>.
+Number of issues and PRs grows and <strong>package is getting obsolete</strong>.
     <br><br>
     You can do 2 things in this situation: nothing like most people do or <strong>take responsibility, deprecate package and inform your users about better alternative</strong>.
 '''